jupyter-on-openshift/jupyterhub-quickstart/README.md

 Note that you should only use persistent storage when you are also using an authenticator and you know you have enough persistent volumes available to satisfy the needs of all potential users.
 This is because once a persistent volume is claimed and associated with a user, it is retained, even if the users notebook instance was shut down.
 If you want to reclaim persistent volumes, you will need to delete them manually using ``oc delete pvc``.

 Also be aware that when you mount a persistent volume into a container, it will hide anything that was in the directory it is mounted on.
-If the working directory for the notebook in the image was pre-populated with files from an S2I build, these will be hidden.
-To have the contents of a directory in the image copied into a persistent volume the first time the notebook is started, you will need to perform some magic using what is called an init container.
+If the working directory for the notebook in the image was pre-populated with files from an S2I build, these will be hidden if you use the same directory.

 Culling Idle Notebook Instances
 -------------------------------